Snapchat Best Friends Planets: Full Order & Meaning

 Here's what subscribers can unlock:

-• Friend Solar System (Snap Planets) – See your “best friend” ranking visualized through planets orbiting around your Bitmoji sun.
+• Friend Solar System (Snap Planets) – See your best friends list ranking visualized as planets orbiting your Bitmoji sun.

 • Story Rewatch Count – Find out who watched your story multiple times.

-• Ghost Trail – View your friend’s movement trail on Snap Map over the last 24 hours.
+• Ghost Trail – View a friend's movement trail on Snap Map over the last 24 hours.

 • Custom App Icons & Chat Wallpapers – Change Snapchat's appearance to fit your mood.